 Chris Wilder: Sheffield United to sack manager after failing to earn promotion to Premier League

-Chris Wilder is in his second spell at Bramall Lane having taken Sheffield United to the Championship play-off final in May; the Blades lost to Sunderland 2-1 in the Wembley final; Wilder took the club to the Premier League in his first spell in charge before being sacked in 2021
+Chris Wilder is in his second spell at Bramall Lane having taken Sheffield United to the Championship play-off final in May; the Blades lost to Sunderland 2-1 in the Wembley final; Ruben Selles tops the shortlist to replace Wilder, who took the Blades to the Premier League in 2019

 Chris Wilder will be sacked by Sheffield United in the next few days, Sky Sports News has been told, following a review of last season when the team missed out on promotion to the Premier League in the play-off final.